 Data from a single jurisdiction paints only part of the picture about most species and ecological communities.
-The use of standard definitions, methods, and practices by a network of locally operated programs in the United States, Canada, and Latin America allows NatureServe to combine biodiversity data sets across boundaries.
-The consolidated data and its value-added products can be utilized to evaluate range-wide conservation status and trends and to guide management and research activities at multiple geographic scales.
+The use of standard definitions, methods, and practices by a network of locally operated programs in the United States, Canada, and Latin America allows NatureServe to combine biodiversity data sets across jurisdictional boundaries.
+The consolidated data and its value-added products can be utilized to evaluate range-wide conservation status and trends, and guide management and research activities at multiple geographic scales.

 Features & Benefits